 Early Life and Education

-Lawrence E. Golub was born in New York City on October 3, 1959, to parents from poor immigrant families.
-He attended Harvard College, earning a Bachelor of Arts degree magna cum laude in economics.
-Initially interested in science, he later switched to a business major.
-Golub pursued a joint JD and MBA program at Harvard Law School and Harvard Business School.
-He was a Baker Scholar at Harvard Business School.
+Lawrence E. Golub was born and raised in New York City, with parents from modest immigrant backgrounds.
+He attended Harvard College, where he received a Bachelor of Arts degree magna cum laude.
+He went on to earn a joint JD and MBA from Harvard Law School and Harvard Business School, respectively.
+During his studies, he was a Baker Scholar and an editor of the Harvard Law Review.

 Rise to Success